TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 During my walking tour with "Treasures of Lisboa" through the historic and windy Alfama neighborhood, there were many opportunities to eat sardines in the little tascas and bistros we passed.
 With lots of information from guide Rita about the history of Lisbon in general, and all the fish, seafood, sausages, cheeses, hams, breads, and wines one gets to savor in particular, this is a great food & wine tour not to be missed.
 Come with an empty stomach!

-Eating and drinking on the narrow Alfama sidewalks, a historic district of Lisbon
+Eating and drinking on the narrow Alfama sidewalks, a historic district of Lisbon.

 Eating and drinking on the narrow Alfama district sidewalks.

-A Portuguese sardine on bread
+A Portuguese sardine on bread enjoyed in Lisbon.

 A Portuguese sardine on bread.